HirotheChamp/HirotheChamp.github.io/README.md

 ## Acknowledgement

 This project idea came to mind since I did not have a website to showcase my work.
-I also wanted to work with SASS because I am constantly trying to improve upon my skills.

 <hr></hr>